-Application information and information on funding awards will be available after January 1, 2017.
+Application information and information on funding awards will be available in 2018.

-The Public Works and Utilities Sewer Service Area (click here to view a map) is a 117-square-mile basin serving the urbanized incorporated and unincorporated areas of Pierce County.
+The Public Works Sewer Service Area (click here to view a map) is a 117-square-mile basin serving the urbanized incorporated and unincorporated areas of Pierce County.
 Currently the Pierce County Sewer Division provides collection of wastewater to 35% of this service area.

 The Pierce County Council established a Failed Septic System Connection Fund in 2007 using 14% of the rate increase proposed by the Utility that year.
 The fund was created to increase sewer connections within the service area basin and specifically to assist in connecting individual single family residential properties for connection to the Pierce County Sewer System with septic systems that had failed.

 Through Pierce County Council Ordinance 2010-56, the County Council directed the Utility to broaden the scope of the original Fund to include project funding for the following project types:

 To meet these directives, the Sewer Division started the Sewer Connection Fund.
 The Fund collects a minimum of $250,000 annually used for a variety of public and private projects.
 Fund recipients are chosen using a value rating system acknowledging everything from acres served, to jobs created, to health and safety improvements.